This Provencal dishes box from Camargue is composed of:

 Ingredients: meat of PDO Camargue bull, France origin (48%), water, red wine (contains sulphites), carrots, onions, green olives, black olives, salt, water, thickener (modified corn starch ), tomato paste, smoked pork belly, salt, veal stock (bones, meat and veal fat, water, salt, yeast extract, maltodextrin, animal fat, natural flavorings, dehydrated vegetables (onions, tomatoes), concentrated carrots, sugar, garlic, thyme, nutmeg, pepper).
 No GMO, no preservatives, no palm oil, no flavor enhancer.
 DMD 48 months.

-1 bag of 500 g of Camargue rice under Protected Geographical Indication label, with the choice of long white rice, parboiled rice 10 min, black rice, red rice, fragrant rice, whole rice, special rice for risotto or triade rice (mix of white, red and black rice).
+1 bag of 500 g of Camargue rice under Protected Geographical Indication label, with the choice of organic long white rice, naturally flavor rice or triade rice (mix of white, red and black rice).

 Ingredients: Camargue IGP rice.
 DMD 24 months.